luno/moonbeam/README.md

 `mgzdqkEjYEjR5QNdJxYFnCKZHuNYa5bUZ2+mb7vCiK@example.com`

 The @example.com piece means that this address is handled by the example.com domain.
-Platforms can use the domain name to automatically open Moonbeam channels and send payments without any prior arrangements or agreements, as long as they both implement the Moonbeam protocol.
+Platforms can use these domain names to automatically open Moonbeam channels and send payments without any prior arrangements or agreements, as long as they implement the Moonbeam protocol.

 Moonbeam is designed to be easily adopted by users.
 Moonbeam addresses contain standard Bitcoin addresses so that they can be trivially used with existing